koalagator/koalagator/README.md

 We appreciate the encouragment from the ruby community for us to undertaking a revivial of this project.
 Koalagator is a hard community fork of calagator.
 We've upgraded the project from Rails 4.2 to Rails 7.1 as part of this revival.

+See also our [Koalagator Browser Extension for Firefox/Chrome](https://github.com/koalagator/koalagator-browser-extension) it supports most major event sites and enables super one-click adding of events to your instance.

 About the revival
 -----------------